ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/configuration.md

 Configuration describes how your code runs when you execute it.

-In analysis, we often want to run our analysis code using different inputs or parameters.
-And we likely want other analysts to be able to run our code on different machines, for example, to reproduce our results.
+In analysis, it it common to want to run the analysis code using different inputs or parameters, and also for other analysts to be able to run the code on different machines to reproduce the results.
-This section describes how we can define analysis configuration that is easy to update and can remain separate from the logic in our analysis.
+This section describes how to define analysis configuration that is easy to update and can remain separate from the logic in your analysis.

 ## Basic configuration